 This is such a beautiful thing when you travel.

 Status is such an irrelevant term - it's a breath of fresh air.

-I can be whoever I want to be
+You can be whoever you want to be

 Traveling is a new start to do whatever or be whoever you want to be

 There’s something empowering about having the chance to start fresh.
 Nothing is too crazy or strange when you’re traveling and no one is judging you either.

 No one cares where you went to collage or how expensive your watch is...
 This leads me to my last and final lesson I’ll share with you